Deep-MI/FastSurfer/HypVINN/README.md

 Hypothalamic subfields segmentation pipeline

 ### Input
-*  a T1w image, a T2w image, or both images
+*  T1w image, a T2w image, or both images.
+Note: Input images to the tool need to be Bias-Field corrected.

 ### Requirements
-Same as FastSurfer
+* Same as FastSurfer.
-FreeSurfer should also be source to run the code and the mri_coreg ang mri_vol2vol binary should be also available
+* If the T1w and T2w images are available and not co-registered, FreeSurfer should be source to run the registration code, and the mri_coreg and mri_vol2vol binary should also be available.

 ### Model weights
 * EUDAT (FZ Jülich) data repository: https://b2share.fz-juelich.de/records/27ab0a28c11741558679c819d608f1e7
 * Zenodo data repository: https://zenodo.org/records/10623893

 ### Pipeline Steps
-1. Bias Field Correction Step (optional)
-2. Registration (optional, only required for multi-modal input)
+1. Registration (optional, only required for multi-modal input)
-3. Hypothalamus Segmentation
+2. Hypothalamus Segmentation

 ### Running the tool
 Run the HypVINN/run_pipeline.py which has the following arguments:
 ### Input and output arguments
  * `--sid <name>` :  Subject ID, the subject data upon which to operate
  * `--sd <name>` : Directory in which evaluation results should be written.
- *  `--t1 </dir/T1**.nii.gz>` : T1 image path, required = True
+ *  `--t1 </dir/T1**.nii.gz>` : T1 image path
- *  `--t2 </dir/T2**.nii.gz>` : T2 image path, T2 image not required when running the t1 mode for the others is required , required = False
+ *  `--t2 </dir/T2**.nii.gz>` : T2 image path
- * `--mode <name>` : Mode to run segmentation based on the available modalities.
-If is set to auto the model will choose the mode based on the passed input images, t1 : only T1 images, t2 : only T2 images or multi : both T1 and T2 images, default = 'auto'
  * `--seg_log` :  Path to file in which run logs will be saved.
 If not set logs will be stored in /sd/sid/logs/hypvinn_seg.log
 ### Image processing options
- * `--no_pre_proc`: Deactivate all pre-processing steps, This is recommended when images are already bias field corrected and co-registered if T1 and T2 are available
- * `--no_bc` : Deactivate bias field correction, it is recommended to do bias field correction for calculating volumes taking account partial volume effects, reguired = False
  * `--no_reg` : Deactivate registration of T2 to T1.
-If multi mode is used; images need to be registered externally, required = False
+If multi modal input is used; images need to be registered externally,
  * `--reg_type` : Freesurfer Registration type to run. coreg : mri_coreg (Default) or robust : mri_robust_register.
+ * `--qc_snap`: Activate the creation of QC snapshots of the predicted HypVINN segmentation.
 ###  FastSurfer Technical parameters (see FastSurfer documentation)
  * `--device`
  * `--viewgg_device`